agg23/openfpga-SNES/README.md

 ### Expansion Chips

-The currently supported expansion chips are SA-1 (Super Mario RPG), Super FX (GSU-1/2; Star Fox), DSP (Super Mario Kart), and CX4 (Mega Man X 2).
-Additional chip support will come in the future once several new firmware features are released.
+All original expansion chips are supported.
+The full list is: SA-1 (Super Mario RPG), Super FX (GSU-1/2; Star Fox), DSP (Super Mario Kart), CX4 (Mega Man X 2), S-DD1 (Star Ocean), SPC7110 (Far East of Eden), and BSX (Satellaview).
+The homebrew MSU expansion chip is not currently supported.

-**NOTE:** The S-DD1 chip was dropped in release 0.2.0 due to sizing and popularity issues.
-Support will resume in a future release.
-In the meantime, you can [use this hack to remove the S-DD1 requirement](https://www.romhacking.net/hacks/614/).
+#### BSX

+BSX ROMs must be patched to run without BIOS.
+The BSX BIOS is not currently supported

 ### Video Modes